Metabolic Code FAQ

 The MCD uses some processed meats like deli turkey with the caveat to make them nitrate free at a minimum and to use organic versions if possible.
 Look for versions that do not contain nitrites/nitrates which may be advertised on the pack as “uncured,” “not preserved,” or “no nitrates or nitrites added.”
 If in doubt, look in the ingredient list where added nitrites/nitrates will be listed.
 Processed meats should be limited in the diet but may be included in moderation.
 For example, while you can control what you eat in your home, you may occasionally be eating out or in a work meeting where sandwiches are the only food available.
 We recommend removing the bread and eating the meat and vegetables only, and try to add extra vegetables and eat salad if possible.
 If a vending machine is available you could look for nuts or seeds to eat in addition, or if a piece of fruit is available, like an apple, so that you can get enough to eat from the foods you are allowed on your list of acceptable foods.
 This is also where it would come in handy to keep soup broth on hand, if possible, for example, in a work break room refrigerator.

-- Any supplement order that totals $200 or more before tax
+- Any supplement order that totals $225 or more in PHP product before tax